p5a0u9l/otf/README.md

 ### install the python requirements

-_NOTE This will install the external library dependancies on your system.
+_NOTE: This will install the external library dependancies on your system.
 It is always a good idea to isolate python programs in virtual environments, see [virtualenv](https://virtualenv.pypa.io/en/stable/)._

-* If you already know what you're doing,
+* If you already know what you're doing

-    pyenv virtualenv 3.6.0 otf
+    $ pyenv virtualenv 3.6.0 otf
-    pyenv activate otf
+    $ pyenv activate otf
-    pip install requirements.txt
+    $ pip install requirements.txt

 ### run the install hook